timothyhart6/ColumbusEventAlertService/README.md

 Lambda Handler calls the method that kicks off the whole process: com.ColumbusEventAlertService.services.TextMessageService::sendTodaysEvents

-If trying to run locally, you will need to call the "sendTodaysEvents" method
+To run locally, set profile to "local".
+This will trigger the "LocalRunner" class and execute the "sendTodaysEvents" method.